bergie/hallo/README.md

 * hallojustify - Adds align left, center, right support
 * hallolists - Adds support for ordered and unordered lists
 * halloreundo - Adds support for undo and redo
-* hallolinkimg - Adds support to add links to a selection (currently not working)
+* hallolink - Adds support to add links to a selection (currently not working)

 ## Licensing